igorkasyanchuk/rails_db/README.md

 For now was tested only with Ruby 2.2 and Rails 4.2.
 But expected to work with older versions too.

+## Main Features

+* view content of DB tables
+* sort content of DB tables
+* execute SQL queries
+* filter tables for easier navigation
+* use history of you SQL queries
+* see EXPLAIN results for your queries
+* export data to CSV
+* import SQL files
+* visualize SQL schema (future)
+* data-tables inside your app (future)
+* ajax-ify Rails DB (future)
+* CRUD for table records (future)

 ## Install

 Add this to the development group in your `Gemfile`